Neuroscience Graduate Students & Faculty

-Each year in early March, the BMRI and Neuroscience Graduate Program combine and spend a weekend away from the city and their resepctive labs.
+Every year, the BMRI and Neuroscience Graduate Program combine and spend two full days away from the city and their respective labs.
 The Retreat serves two main purposes: to update each other on current events, science, and achievements, and to bring everyone together in an informal setting for a friendly bonding experience.
 Students and faculty both enjoy the Retreat and it is an event we look forward to all year.
-Pictures of this year's Retreat can be found below.

-These presentations were held in the Worthington Ballroom and were enjoyed by all.
-After the talks and presentations, students and faculty checked into their respective rooms and enjoyed a few hours of bonding and relaxation as some ventured on a guided hike through the Appalachian Mountains, visited the ShawneeCraft brewery, or went skiing/snow tubing to nearby Shawnee Mountain.
+After the talks and presentations, students and faculty checked into their respective rooms and enjoyed a few hours of bonding and relaxation as some ventured on the water for kayaking/canoeing, hiking, visited local tourist hubs, or had roamed throughout the beautiful Interlaken grounds.

-Following the days presentations and afternoon activities, faculty and students gathered again for dinner and a happy hour in which the BMRI Paper of the Year was announced by Director of the BMRI, Costantino Iadecola, MD and was awareded to BMRI & Graduate Faculty member Conor Liston, MD/Ph.D.
-The evening's sessions ended with the 1st Year Graduate Student tradition of the Faculty Roast which was enjoyed by all.
+Following the days presentations and afternoon activities, faculty and students gathered again for a cocktail hour and dinner in which the BMRI Paper & Mentor of the Year was announced by Director & Chair of BMRI, Costantino Iadecola, MD.
+BMRI Paper of the Year was awarded to The Director of the Helen and Robert Appel Alzheimer’s Disease Research Institute Li Gan, PhD and BMRI Mentor of the Year was awarded to Brain and Mind Research Institute’s Hagen Tilgner, PhD.
+The evening's sessions ended with the 2nd Year Graduate Student tradition of the Faculty Roast which was enjoyed by all.

 Graduate Student Poster Session